-If an ISV is involved, you might choose their upgrade path, along with the licensing and migration costs – as well as delays – for that single component of the software stack.
+- If an ISV is involved, you might choose their upgrade path, along with the licensing and migration costs and delays for that single component of the software stack.

 Automated migration can take just a few hours and not uncommonly saves many weeks of labour.

 Doing nothing is no longer an option